|

-Meeting on Thursday, 25 February 2016 in Sydney.
+FMA November Quarterly Meeting on Thursday, 25 February 2016 in Sydney.

-Lessons from the April 2015 Dungog
+Lessons from the April 2015 Dungog Flood

 FMA’s August Workshop in Sydney provided insights to the tragic flood which struck the Hunter Valley town of Dungog in April.
 The scale of the flood was unprecedented, with a population of just 2,100 people, four houses were washed away, more than 80 houses were inundated and three people lost their lives.

-Yeo recounted his impressions when he visited the town soon after the event, and discussed lessons which should be learned.
+At the Workshop FMA Member Stephen Yeo recounted his impressions when he visited the town soon after the event, and discussed lessons which should be learned.

-FMA Queensland Chapter Meeting |
+FMA Queensland Chapter Meeting

-Pictured (from left): FMA Queensland Director Con de Groot, Quentin Underwood, Lockyer Valley Regional Council and Graeme Milligan, Department of Natural Resources and Mines Queensland.
+Pictured (from left): FMA Queensland Director Con de Groot, Quentin Underwood, Lockyer Valley Regional Council and Graeme Milligan, Department of Natural Resources and Mines Queensland

-and consultants involved in flood planning, mitigation and response.
+FMA’s Queensland Chapter met in Brisbane on 17 November and in a very packed program received comprehensive updates from a range of Councils, agencies and consultants involved in flood planning, mitigation and response.
 Agencies presenting included the Department of Natural Resources and Mines; Department of Infrastructure, Local Government and Planning; Office of the Inspector-General Emergency Management; Department of Energy and Water Supply; and Bureau of Meteorology.

-with the first opportunity to comment on the draft Guideline for Flood Studies and Mapping in Queensland.
+The afternoon Workshop conducted by Graeme Milligan from the Department of Natural Resources and Mines and Jo Tinnion from BMT WBM provided Members with the first opportunity to comment on the draft Guideline for Flood Studies and Mapping in Queensland.
 The guide is intended to provide consistency in style and approach for flood studies commissioned using grants administered by the State Government.

 Pictured (from left): Portia Rigby, Moreton Bay Regional Council, Charlotte Spliethoff, International River Foundation and Jo Beadle, Department of Infrastructure, Local Government and Planning.

-role and future activities led by Queensland Director Con de Groot identified networking opportunities, professional development and advocating for increased investment in floodplain management as highest priority issues.
+Discussion on FMA’s role and future activities led by Queensland Director Con de Groot identified networking opportunities, professional development and advocating for increased investment in floodplain management as highest priority issues.
 Mr de Groot said FMA is looking forward to further growth in Queensland Membership and, in addition to regular meetings and workshops, is consulting with Councils on their need for a professional development course.

-the latest in Flood Risk Management please reserve Wednesday 17 February in your diaries, and if you are not yet a Member visit http://floods.org.au/about-us/membership/ to find out how to join.
+To make sure you are up to date with the latest in Flood Risk Management please reserve Wednesday 17 February in your diaries, and if you are not yet a Member visit http://floods.org.au/about-us/membership/ to find out how to join.

-NSW Labor Flood Roundtable |
+NSW Labor Flood Roundtable

 55 representatives from Local Government, business and agencies attended FMA’s Quarterly Meeting and Workshops in Sydney on 26 November.
 Reports included an update on grant funding, activities of the Office of Environment and Heritage (OEH) and NSW State Emergency Service (SES), and projects being undertaken by the National Flood Risk Advisory Group.

-the office of the Consulate General of the Kingdom of the Netherlands reported on the experiences of the four winners of this year’s Australia-Netherlands Water Challenge who have just returned from their three-week intensive traineeship in the Netherlands (see later story in this Flyer).
+Rolf Karst from the office of the Consulate General of the Kingdom of the Netherlands reported on the experiences of the four winners of this year’s Australia-Netherlands Water Challenge who have just returned from their three-week intensive traineeship in the Netherlands (see later story in this Flyer).

 Flood data and flood insurance were major topics for discussion.
-James O’Brien and Andrew Gissing provided a most interesting presentation on Corporate Member
+James O’Brien and Andrew Gissing provided a most interesting presentation on Corporate Member Risk Frontiers’ activities in risk modelling of all natural hazards, social research and emergency management planning.

-In the first of two workshop topics Karl Sullivan, General Manager Risk at the Insurance Council of Australia, demonstrated the DataGlobe flood data management system used by the insurance industry, and fielded a wide range of questions on flood data, arrangements for obtaining information from and sharing data with Councils, and how flood data
+In the first of two workshop topics Karl Sullivan, General Manager Risk at the Insurance Council of Australia, demonstrated the DataGlobe flood data management system used by the insurance industry, and fielded a wide range of questions on flood data, arrangements for obtaining information from and sharing data with Councils, and how flood data is used by insurers to refine product pricing.

 In the second Workshop of the day Elliott Simmons from SES and Duncan McLuckie from OEH discussed development of the Flood Data Access program which will manage strategic flood information on behalf of the NSW Government.
 To assist in the design of the system, advice was sought from attendees on how they use flood information, the preferred formats and access requirements.

-Meeting and Workshop will be in Sydney on Thursday 25 February, so please reserve that date.
+The next NSW Quarterly Meeting and Workshop will be in Sydney on Thursday 25 February, so please reserve that date.
 The Meeting is open to all with an interest in flood issues, if you are not yet a Member please come along and find out more about FMA.

-Flood Insurance Working Group Meeting |
+Flood Insurance Working Group Meeting

 FMA’s Flood Insurance Working Group met in Sydney in November.
 The group includes major insurers, the Insurance Council of Australia, the Australian Local Government Association, government agencies and FMA Members from NSW and Queensland, and was established to examine and improve arrangements for the collection, maintenance and distribution of flood data.